lukepyburn/Verizon-FSD-to-Google-Calendar/README.md

 **Intro:**

-Verizon's Field Service Dispatch platform is great for tracking time on a minute-to-minute basis, but the details it gives the end user the ability to see are limited.
-Many FSD users need to see broad, big-data details about a weeks’ worth of jobs at once, which is why the ability to transfer orders to Google Calendar is so beneficial.
-This extension will allow users to transfer any work orders saved in FSD to Google Calendar so they can leverage both systems without having to do any double entry.
+Verizon's Field Service Dispatch platform is great at what it was designed to do: Track the location and time of individual technicians/crews on a minute-to-minute basis, and use that information to assign them to jobs over the course of the work day.
+Because of it's intended usage, the details FSD gives the end user the ability to see are limited.
+This isn't so much a flaw with FSD as a platform as it is a consequence of what FSD was designed to do.
+That said, some users, like us, may have a company specific need to see broad, big-data details about a weeks’ worth of jobs at once, and interpret them quickly, which is why the ability to transfer orders to Google Calendar is so beneficial for us.
+This extension allows users to transfer any jobs to do saved in FSD to Google Calendar instantly.
+Here's how it works:

-**Step 1:**
+**Step 1:*

 As soon as you have saved a new work order in FSD, it’s time to transfer it over to Google Calendar.
 The first thing you always need to do is refresh the webpage.
 You can do this by clicking the “Refresh” button in your browser, or by using the keyboard shortcut ```CTRL+R```.